 Compelling reasons to protect these habitats have surfaced in recent years as we begin to understand more about mangroves.

 Once perceived as ‘swampy wastelands’, mangrove forests are now being lauded for some miraculous feats.
-From curing disease, buffering coastlines from extreme weather, and fighting climate change, there is more to mangroves than mere mosquitoes.
+From curing disease to buffering coastlines from extreme weather and fighting climate change, there is more to mangroves than meets the eye.

-Here are seven swampy facts about mangroves that might surprise you:
+Here are seven facts about mangroves that might surprise you: